4 things my wife needs to remember I can’t do (and that your man can’t do either)

 Then it happens again.
 And again.
 In the same conversation.
 In the same minute.
 Now I’m WAY back there.
 I’m so far back there I can’t even hear you anymore.
 That’s what that blank look is on my face.
 When I say, “You have to stop,” it’s not because I don’t want to listen or because I disagree.
 It’s because I’m tired and must rest.

 This frustrates me, and leads to us bumping heads.
-We may not even really disagree, but since I don’t understand what you said or what you want–and then you pause and expect a response–I just do the best I can with the little I understand.
+We may not even really disagree, but since I don’t understand what you said or what you want–And then you pause and expect a response!
+Yikes!–I just do the best I can with the little I understand.

 You’ve heard that men think in boxes and rooms.
 It’s true.
 Now, we definitely look for ways to connect the boxes and rooms, but for the most part we must leave one room in order to enter another.
 Your rooms don’t have walls.
 You live in all the rooms at once.

 So you could: Slow down.
 Just talk slower.
+Realize I don’t know you just changed the subject.
 Pause.
 Say, “Do you understand what I’m saying?”
 If I say yes, say, “OK tell me what I’m saying.”
-That will probably bug me so you’ll have to remind me I told you to ask.
+If you say that and it bugs me, remind me I told you to ask.

 And I probably should: Lighten up.
 No need to get frustrated.
 A frustrated man is not very attractive, right?
 (See I DO remember what you say).
 And I should ask questions as you go to make sure I understand.